AtomMaterialUI/material-theme-docs/docs/configuration/other-tweaks-settings.md

 -----
 ## FAQ/Troubleshooting

-**Q**: **I've got two title bars! / My title bar is gone! / My title bar is ...**
+**Q**: **I've got two title bars! / My title bar is gone! / My title bar is …**

 **A**: This is due to the _Experimental Themed Title Bar_ implemented since 4.3.0.
 This feature is still in its experimental state so there could still be bugs.
 Please open an issue in the GitHub repository, and if it bothers you, you can either revert to the JRE 8, or disable the feature and restart the IDE to get back the real title bar.

 **Q**: **Somehow I've updated the plugin and now my window is empty!!!!!**

 **A**: This is a rare and weird case due to the custom title bar implementation.
-Reports have indicated that this issue happens only once and is fixed by... resizing the window!
+Reports have indicated that this issue happens only once and can be fixed by… resizing the window!
 Theoretically it should be enough to fix the issue but if it's not the case, please disable the _Themed Title Bar_ until a fix is found.

 **Q**: **My Custom background image is gone!**